k0smik0/socrates/Readme.md

 <br/><br/>

 Searcher class provides a method "setSearchOptions" requesting SearchOptions, if u want change (temporary) your target search<br/>
-With "resetSearchOptions" method you can return to default config, provided via constructor.
+With "resetSearchOptions" method you can return to default config provided via constructor.

 <br/><br/>
 In order to compile correctly you have to put various jar in "libs" directory (then move all them in main project "libs" directory):